KartavyaSharma/personal-website-v0/content_scripts/posts/creating-a-python-form-handler-api-with-flask-and-connexion.md

 ### Adding a Procfile

 Now you have to tell Heroku what commands to run when your app spins up every time.
-This is defined in a `**Procfile`, a plaintext file in the root of your project directory.
+This is defined in a `bash**Procfile`, a plaintext file in the root of your project directory.
 For a simple Flask app, you can run:

 ```bash:title=BASH
 $ "web: gunicorn server:app" >> Procfile